 It is also the chance to learn more about the global challenge to define the role a pharmacist plays in patient care.
 Unlike home you are likely to be involved in everything from ward rounds to making the hospitals own supply of paracetamol.

 Unfortunately cost, distance and a lack of education in resource-poor countries means patients regularly present themselves with diseases or pathologies that have advanced to a critical stage.
 The chance to witness and help treat these conditions will undoubtedly teach you new skills and enhance your understanding of disease progression.

 Pharmacy placements are one of Work the World's most recent developments and they are going fantastically well!

 Following a request from a university keen to place their students overseas, we were able to use the excellent relationships we have with the hospitals in our destination countries to create a placement tailored to their individual needs and requirements.
-The first students travelled to Ghana in spring of 2012 and, based on the resounding success, we are now developing the placements for many more students in 2013/ 2014.
+The first students travelled to Ghana in spring of 2012 and, based on the resounding success, we are continuing to develop the placements for many more students in 2014/ 2015.

 This flexibility is the big benefit of booking with a specialist.
 If you are keen to take your pharmacy placement overseas, why not get in touch and see what we can arrange for you?Frequently asked questions

 We were able to tailor our Village Experience in Ghana so that pharmacy students could get a week working outside of the city.
 It gave them a unique insight into the challenges of providing drugs to rural communities and perfectly complemented their Takoradi placements.